nhs-r-community/FunnelPlotR/cran-comments.md

 ## Release summary
-This is a major release for the FunnelPlotR package, adding more stats methods, S3 system, changes to user interface, new vignette and removing un-needed dependencies.
+This is a minor release for the FunnelPlotR package, correcting a bug in the way one set of control limits were calculated, plus a several small typos in support material..

 ## Test environments
-* local windows 10, R 4.0.2
+* local windows 10, R 4.0.3
 * Windows, R devel 2020-09-09 r79174, on Win-builder
 * Ubuntu 16.04.6 LTS (on travis-ci), R 4.0.2

 * GitHub actions:
-  * Mac OS x, R 4.0.2
+  * Mac OS x 10.15.7, R 4.0.3
-  * Windows Server x64 latest, R 4.0.2
+  * Windows Server x64 2019, R 4.0.3
   * Windows Server x64 latest, R 3.6.3
-  * Ubuntu 16.04.07, R-devel 2020-09-13 r79195
+  * Ubuntu 16.04.07, R-devel 2020-11-27 r79522
-  * Ubuntu 16.04.07, R 4.0.2
+  * Ubuntu 16.04.07, R 4.0.3
   * Ubuntu 16.04.07, R 3.6.3
   * Ubuntu 16.04.07, R 3.5.3
   * Ubuntu 16.04.07, R 3.4.4